itsEvil/vanilla-zig-client/README.md

 # Zig Vanilla 7.0 Realm Client

+Client made to work with my vanilla 7.0 source

 ### Imported from https://github.com/Slendergo/zig-client

 This project is a modern and efficient Private Server Client built using Zig, a robust, optimal, and clear programming language.
 It is designed specifically to interface with the provided server source, tracking the latest master builds of Zig.